-The Traditional Community Solar category318 now allows for community solar projects up to and including 5 MW in size (increased from 2 MW).
-Capacity for the Traditional Community Solar category for the first two years after the effective date of Public Act 102-0662 were allocated to projects already on ordinal waitlists as of Public Act 102-0662's enactment, as outlined below.319 Traditional Community Solar projects must have subscriptions of 25 kW or less constitute at least 50% of the facility's nameplate capacity.
+The Traditional Community Solar category311 now allows for community solar projects up to and including 5 MW in size (increased from 2 MW).
+Capacity for the Traditional Community Solar category for the first two years after the effective date of Public Act 102-0662 were allocated to projects already on ordinal waitlists as of Public Act 102-0662's enactment, as outlined below.312 Traditional Community Solar projects must have subscriptions of 25 kW or less constitute at least 50% of the facility's nameplate capacity.
 The Traditional Community Solar category will generally comprise at least 30% of the ABP capacity.
 Traditional Community Solar projects will now also feature 20-year REC delivery contracts that pay for RECs over time as they are delivered, rather than the front-loaded payment schedule previously used for community solar.

 For Traditional Community Solar projects, P.A.
 102-0662 allocated 250 MW (30% or 75 MW to Group A, and 70% or 175 MW to Group B) of new Adjustable Block Program capacity to Approved Vendors (including affiliates) having waitlisted ABP community solar applications in proportion to the capacity of their waitlisted applications that meet the following requirements: 1) were eligible for the April 10, 2019 lottery, 2) were on the ABP community solar waitlist as of December 31, 2020, and 3) are currently active (Part I status remains verified).
-As of the date of this Plan's filing, the The Adjustable Block Program Administrator is still in the process of reviewingreviewed portfolios of projects submitted by the March 14, 2022 deadline through this the waitlist allocation process: published on the Program website.
+The Adjustable Block Program Administrator reviewed portfolios of projects submitted by the March 14, 2022 deadline through the waitlist allocation process published on the Program website.
 The Agency allowed Approved Vendors to request that projects be held from submission to the Commission for approval in order to determine whether a substitution of the project may be necessary under Section 1-75(c)(1)(G)(iv)(3)(iii) of the IPA Act.
-The Agency announced the publication of project information for the selected projects on April 14, 2022, on the Program website.320
+The Agency announced the publication of project information for the selected projects on April 14, 2022, on the Program website.313

-318 "Traditional Community Solar" is used to designate projects described in Section 1-75(c)(1)(K)(iii) for clarity to distinguish these projects from the newly established Community-Driven Community Solar project category.
+311 "Traditional Community Solar" is used to designate projects described in Section 1-75(c)(1)(K)(iii) for clarity to distinguish these projects from the newly established Community-Driven Community Solar project category.

-$^{^{319}}$ As required by Section 1-75(c)(1)(G)(iv)(3) of the IPA Act, for the December 14, 2021 block reopening, project size was still limited to 2 MW as waitlisted projects were proportionately allocated to Approved Vendors with valid projects that were both on waitlists as of December 31, 2020 and originally eligible for the April 2019 community solar project selection process.
+$^{^{312}}$ As required by Section 1-75(c)(1)(G)(iv)(3) of the IPA Act, for the December 14, 2021 block reopening, project size was still limited to 2 MW as waitlisted projects were proportionately allocated to Approved Vendors with valid projects that were both on waitlists as of December 31, 2020 and originally eligible for the April 2019 community solar project selection process.